MicrosoftDocs/cpp-docs/docs/data/odbc/odbc-driver-requirements-for-dynasets.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology: ["cpp-windows"]
+ms.technology:
+  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs: ["C++"]
+dev_langs:
-helpviewer_keywords: ["ODBC recordsets, dynasets", "drivers, for dynasets", "drivers, ODBC", "recordsets, dynasets", "dynasets", "ODBC drivers, dynasets"] ms.assetid: 585cc67b-4d92-404b-9903-d769cd17badc caps.latest.revision: 7
+  - "C++"
+helpviewer_keywords:
+  - "ODBC recordsets, dynasets"
+  - "drivers, for dynasets"
+  - "drivers, ODBC"
+  - "recordsets, dynasets"
+  - "dynasets"
+  - "ODBC drivers, dynasets"
+ms.assetid: 585cc67b-4d92-404b-9903-d769cd17badc
+caps.latest.revision: 7
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
+ms.workload:
+  - "cplusplus"
+  - "data-storage"
 ---
 # ODBC Driver Requirements for Dynasets
 In the MFC ODBC database classes, dynasets are recordsets with dynamic properties; they remain synchronized with the data source in certain ways.
 MFC dynasets (but not forward-only recordsets) require an ODBC driver with Level 2 API conformance.
 If the driver for your [data source](../../data/odbc/data-source-odbc.md) conforms to the Level 1 API set, you can still use both updateable and read-only snapshots and forward-only recordsets, but not dynasets.
 However, a Level 1 driver can support dynasets if it supports extended fetch and keyset-driven cursors.